A Musician’s Guide To Content Marketing

 If what you offer as a reward or an incentive is good enough, definitely, you’ll see people rushing in.
 It is advisable to do this once in a while.

-There are so much more examples of content out there you can try out.
+There are so much more examples of content out there you can try out but the essential examples of content have been stated above in this musician’s guide to content marketing.

 When you decide the kinds of content you want to create, it is time to get into action.
-You need to plan a content calendar which you would be consistent with.
+You need to plan a content calendar which you would be consistent.
 Are you getting content out there every day or four times a week?
-Map out a long-term calendar which will serve you in the long run. what types of content should go out on Monday?
+Map out a long-term calendar that will serve you in the long run. what types of content should go out on Monday?
 What time should they be posted?

 Your contents should be prepared and scheduled in advance.
 A lot of online platforms offer tools to their users to do this.

-In marketing, call-to-action is basically asking or directing your fans on the next step to take, like asking your viewers to subscribe to your YouTube channel, links to stream your music, links to preorder you album, vote on a merch design etc. Every content you upload on the internet should have a relevant call to action.
+In marketing, call-to-action is basically asking or directing your fans on the next step to take, like asking your viewers to subscribe to your YouTube channel, links to stream your music, links to preorder your album, vote on a merch design, etc. Every content you upload on the internet should have a relevant call to action.